seabbs/seabbs/README.md

 ### Hi there 👋

-#### I'm a infectious disease researcher interested in real-time analysis
+#### I'm an infectious disease researcher interested in real-time analysis

 ##### NOW